National Rifle Association: Gun control

 In February 2013, USA Today editors criticized the NRA for flip-flopping on expansion of universal background checks to private and gun show sales, which the NRA now opposes.

 "As early as March 23 (2013), POLITICO had reported on rumors that the NRA and (WV Sen. Joe) Manchin were engaged in secret talks over background checks.
-Two days later, the National Association for Gun Rights sent out a bulletin to its members: "I've warned you from the beginning that our gravest danger was an inside-Washington driven deal," wrote NAGR executive Dudley Brown.
-He added that the deal was a "Manchin-NRA compromise bill."
+Two days later, the National Association for Gun Rights (NAGR) sent out a bulletin to its members: "I've warned you from the beginning that our gravest danger was an inside-Washington driven deal," wrote NAGR executive Dudley Brown.
+He added that the deal was a "Manchin-NRA compromise bill".
 The Gun Owners of America followed suit a week later, urging its members to contact the NRA to voice their opinion.
 Neither of these groups had even a tenth of the NRA's membership, or its political power, but they threatened to chip away at the group's reputation.
 Whatever NRA HQ's position on the bill may have been, it was fast getting outflanked by ideologues on the right."

-In March 2014, The Washington Post criticized the NRA's interference in government research on gun violence, and both Post and Los Angeles Times editors criticized its opposition of Vivek Murthy for US Surgeon General.
+In March 2014, The Washington Post criticized the NRA's interference in government research on gun violence, and both Post and Los Angeles Times editors criticized its opposition of Vivek Murthy for US surgeon general.
 In November 2018, a social media dispute was seen, after a paper was published by the American College of Physicians that stated that medical professionals had a special responsibility to speak out on prevention of gun-related injuries and that they should support appropriate regulation of the purchase of legal weapons.
 In response to the paper the NRA tweeted against the paper and "anti-gun doctors" and claimed that "half of the articles in Annals of Internal Medicine are pushing for gun control", and medical professional began posting their experiences of caring for gun violence victims.
 Economists Anne Case and Angus Deaton have also noted that the NRA has been effective in pressuring Congress to not fund high-quality research on gun accessibility and suicide rates.

 A survey of NRA members found that the majority support certain gun control policies, such as a universal background check:

 Gun manufacturing industry

 Critics have charged that the NRA represents the interests of gun manufacturers rather than gun owners.
+The NRA receives donations from gun manufacturers.